 - If students do not comply with this continuous registration policy and do not obtain an official leave of absence, they will be automatically discontinued from graduate study.
 In this case, students will be required to reapply for admission to the University through Graduate Admissions upon approval of the home department.

-- Students should be registered for graduate level courses (5000-6000 level for masters; 6000-7000 level for doctoral) until they have completed all requirements for the degree including, the defense of the project, thesis, or dissertation.
+- Students must be registered for graduate level courses (5000-6000 level for masters; 6000-7000 level for doctoral) until they have completed all requirements for the degree including, the defense of the project, thesis, or dissertation.

 - Student-Employee FICA Exclusion Requirements